 bee colonies in Oregon

-We'll have an expert presentation on Landing Board Diagnosis from Morris Ostrofsky, and as always we'll be talking about beekeeping basics as we prepare for Spring and more.
+We'll have an expert presentation and as always we'll be talking about beekeeping basics as we prepare for each season of bee stewardship.

 REPORT A SWARM!

 It’s Honey Bee Swarm Season!
 What is a honeybee swarm?
 During the spring and summer months, honey bees will increase their populations in order to harvest the season’s pollen and nectar flows and also to propagate their species.
 Seeing a bee swarm is a really magical event!
 A swarm is led by a queen bee and for the first few minutes looks like a bee tornado.
 Then the group lands in a clump (see photo) while scout bees look for a great new home.
 A swarm may remain in a temporary location for a few hours or a day or more, depending on weather conditions and scout success.
 Once the scout bees find a new home location, they will inform the swarm, which will move on to that new home.

 Should I be scared if I see a swarm?

 Honey bees are a stinging insect and can be defensive if provoked or threatened; however, swarms tend to be docile as they have no home to protect.
 If you encounter a swarm, simply enjoy them from a comfortable distance or better yet, call a local beekeeper to come collect them!

 Please don't spray pesticide on a honey bee swarm!
 The bees will depart on their own as soon as they can.
 They are extremely beneficial to our environment as pollinators.
 A beekeeper will gladly come remove them, and might reward you with a jar of local honey!
 What should you do if you see or have a honey bee swarm in your area or backyard?